mingyuliutw/UNIT/README.md

 Please cite our paper if this software is used in your publications.

+### Algorithm Overview

+Given a dataset of images from one domain and another dataset of images from other domain, UNIT learns to translate an image from one domain to a corresponding image in the other domain without requiring corresponding images in the two domains.
+In some sense, it tries to learn a joint distribution of images from samples drawn from marginal distributions.
+In theory, this is not possible without additional assumption.
+The assumption UNIT makes is the shared latent space assumption.
+It assumes pairs of corresponding images have the same latent code and implements weight-sharing constraints to enforce this assumption under the unsupervised setting.
+For more details, please refer to our paper https://arxiv.org/abs/1703.00848.

 ### Dependency
 pytorch, yaml, opencv, and tensorboard (from https://github.com/dmlc/tensorboard).